unikraft/loupe/README.md

 the system call analysis using Loupe.
 Use `loupe-base` as basis for your Docker container.

-In our case, the Dockerfile looks like the following:
+In our case, the Dockerfile looks like the following (slightly modified to exclude coverage, which is not necessary here):

 	FROM loupe-base:latest